Allergy Testing: What Is It?

 Allergy testing: Skin tests

 Specialists usually perform allergy tests based on the patient’s medical history.
-In other words, the patient must tell the doctor their suspicions about which substances seem to cause him some kind of reaction.

 Skin tests consist of applying small samples of substances that usually cause allergy to the skin, called allergens.
 Specialists then observe these areas for signs of an allergic reaction.